ixxchan/CIS194-Assignments/README.md

 Before, I have read [Learn You a Haskell](http://learnyouahaskell.com/), which lacks practice problems, and that's why I follow CIS 194 course.

+To check my solutions, I looked at https://github.com/bschwb/cis194-solutions for reference.